dd-hebert/cv_pro/README.md

 cvp -p mydata.bin
 ```

 With a root directory set, the root directory portion of the path can be omitted.
-The root directory is saved between runs as a file ``root_directory.pickle``.
+The root directory is saved between runs in a config file.

 #### ``-sep``, ``--peak_sep_limit`` : float, optional
 The maximum distance (given in V) between two peaks for them to be considered "reversible".
 If the distance between two peaks if within the limit, E<sub>1/2</sub> calculations will be attempted.